javipalanca/simfleet/docs/advanced-config.rst

     }

-This configuration file includes:

-    * One autonomous vehicle with a fixed initial position and destination, following a cyclic behavior.
-    * One autonomous vehicle without a specified initial position or destination, performing a one-shot behavior.

 Command-line interface
 ======================

 In the QuickStart guide, we covered how to quickly get started with SimFleet using the graphical interface.
 In this section, we will explore in greater detail how to use the **Command-Line Interface (CLI)** to configure and launch transport simulation scenarios directly from the command line.
-This guide explains the usage and available options for the ``simfleet`` command, making it easier to start simulations, debug processes, and save results.
+This guide explains the usage and available options of the ``simfleet`` command, making it easier to run simulations, debug processes, and save results.

 .. hint::
     To view the options available in SimFleet's command line interface, use the following command ``--help``